potpie-ai/potpie/readme.md

 ```

 ---

+## Custom Agents [Upgrade]

+Potpie doesn’t stop at pre-built agents.
+With **Custom Agents**, developers can design personalized tools that handle repeatable tasks with precision.
+Whether it's generating boilerplate code, identifying security vulnerabilities, or suggesting optimizations, Potpie’s custom agents are flexible and built to adapt to your unique project requirements.

+### Custom Agents for Advanced Workflows

+Potpie’s cloud platform supports **Custom Agents**, enabling you to create agents that automate specific, repeatable tasks tailored to your project's unique requirements.

+#### Key Components of Custom Agents
+- **System Instructions**: Guidelines that define the agent's task, its goal, and the expected output.
+- **Agent Information**: Metadata such as the agent’s role, goal, and task context.
+- **Tasks**: The individual steps the agent will take to complete its job.
+- **Tools**: Functions that allow the agent to perform its tasks, such as querying the knowledge graph or retrieving code snippets.

+#### Example Use Cases:
+- Automating code optimization and offering improvement suggestions.
+- Identifying and reporting security vulnerabilities in the codebase.
+- Automatically generating unit tests based on existing code logic.

+---

 ## Make Potpie Your Own

 Potpie is designed to be flexible and customizable.
 Here are key areas to personalize your own deployment: